-Additional information about our environmental policies and environmental risks can be found under "Management of risk - Other risks - Environmental risk" on page 72 of our 2014 AR.
+Additional information about our environmental policies and environmental risks can be found under "Management of risk - Other risks - Environmental risk" on page 75 of our 2015 AR.
+Furthermore, CIBC's Corporate Responsibility Report and Public Accountability Statement summarizes our commitment to our stakeholders and highlights the activities we are undertaking to enhance our economic, environmental, social and governance contributions.
+This report is available at cibc.com under Corporate Responsibility.